biolib/example-prediction-app/README.md

 Everything you need to deploy this example app is available here: https://github.com/biolib/example-prediction-app

-## How to deploy an app on Biolib.com
+## How to deploy an app on Biolib.com in 5 minutes

 Every time you run an app on Biolib.com, we spin up a Docker container containing the app on our servers.
 This container contains the exact program and environment you've specified as a developer, making the app highly reproducible.
 And infinitely scaleable!